bpwu1/confidence-regulation-neurons/README.md

 ## Ablation Experiments

 The `ablations/` folder contains code for performing neuron ablation experiments to identify entropy and token frequency neurons.
 We use Hydra for parameter configuration.
 The config files are available in ablations/config/.
+These scripts should be executed from the `ablations` folder.

 - `run_and_store_ablation_results.py`: Runs mean ablations to quantify the total vs direct effect for entropy neurons.